21 Fun Facts About The Number 3 That Will Surprise You

 16. In Chinese culture, the number 3 is considered lucky because it sounds similar to the word for “birth.”

-In Chinese culture, there are many superstitions assigning meaning to certain numbers, with the number three being especially lucky.
+In Chinese culture, many superstitions assign meaning to certain numbers, with the number three being especially lucky.

 This fortunate number is seen as auspicious and is said to bring abundance.